tobiasliebmann/WaveSim/README.md

 # Wave equation simulator

-This repo solves a 1D wave equation on a grid.
-In the future it will be updated for 2D.
+The Python code in this repository solves a 1D wave equation on a grid.
+In the future it will be updated for 2D wave equations.
+The topics which will be discussed are:

+- Discritization of the wave equation
+- Choosing and implementation of a boundary condition
+- Implementation of initial conditions
+- Stability analysis

-## Basic equation
+## Discretizing the wave equation

 The Wave equation in 1D reads
 <br>